 Ans.
 The best glue for attaching plastic to wood is epoxy.
 Epoxy sticks very well with not just plastic but also wood.
 It creates a solid bond once it is solidified.
 It can be your best choice to stick plastic with wood if the type of plastic is unknown.

-That was all I had to say on best glue for plastic parts.
+That was all I had to say on the best plastic glue and salient tips to make a perfect bond.
 Always research and do the necessary preparations to get the best results.
 With proper planning and the right tools sticking plastic will become easier than sticking wood.

 Kindly comment ou reviews, thoughts, and questions in the comment box.